Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 ### AccessRoleBinding

-AccessRoleBinding is a policy that assigns a set of AccessRoles to a set of subjects (users and groups).
+AccessRoleBinding assigns a set of AccessRoles to a set of subjects (users and groups).
-This resource is global-scoped, which means it is not bound to a mesh.
+It is global-scoped, which means it is not bound to a mesh.

 {% navtabs %}
 {% navtab Universal %}